apache/freemarker/README.md

 `./gradlew publishAllPublicationsToLocalRepository`,
 and check the `build/local-deployment` directory.

+To also build the distribution artifacts (the `tgz`-s that people can download), run `./gradlew build`.
+However, for a stable version you will also need to set up signing; see `gradle.properties` in this project for pointers.

 See `gradle.properties` for some Gradle properties that you may what to set, especially if you are building a release.